-The Type J auxiliary contacts are not as critical.
+The other auxiliary contacts are not as critical.
 In the open position, their plungers may rest lightly against the operating arm, or may have a small clearance.

-However, neither plunger should bottom solidly in the closed contactor position, as discussed under Magnet Operating Range.
+However, neither L63, Type J nor L56 plunger should bottom solidly in the closed contactor position, as discussed under Magnet Operating Range.
 If required, the auxiliaries can be adjusted by resetting their mounting brackets in their slotted holes.
 Adjust the L63 by loosening the two slotted hexagonal washer head screws the hold the L63 mounting bracket, repositioning and tightening.
-These bracket mounting screws are accessible from the top side of the contactor and are recognized by the slotted holes under their heads.
+These bracket mounting screws are visible from the top side of the contactor and are recognized by the slotted holes under their heads.